aseem2625/inferno-starter/README.md

 * Async data fetch (TBD)
 * Work on CSS side for performance.
 See if chunking is good.
 Ensure that this doesn't flicker very first load.
 (TBD)
 * Add just necessary css style in-project library
+* Isomorphic-fetch support (Increased in size: app.js-> ~3KB parse ~1KBg zip. vendor.js-> ~15KB parse ~5KB gzip)
 * [Lighthouse](https://github.com/GoogleChrome/lighthouse) Initial repo from [Lukeed](https://github.com/lukeed/inferno-starter) was 100/100 Lighthouse certified.
 I'm yet to verify again after my modifications

+**Note:**
+1. **isomorphic-fetch** aids in SSR.
+If you are not doing SSR but just SPA, I would recommend to use [fetch polyfill](https://github.com/github/fetch) instead of isomorphic-fetch.
+Although, optimizations like tree-shaking are in place, but you may experiment to reduce bundle size.

 ### SSR (WIP)
 * This is above SPA extended to SSR (all possible features from above)